tomtucker18/demoapp-color/README.md

 ### Buildprocess

 1. Update the version field in the package.json file according to semver.
+2. Update the `ENV VERSION` variable in the Dockerfile to the same version like package.json
+3. Commit all the changes and create a version tag.
-2. Log into Docker Hub with `docker login -u betapenguin`
+4. Log into Docker Hub with `docker login -u betapenguin`
-3. Run the script `./buildscript.sh`
+5. Run the script `./buildscript.sh`
-4. Check if the images are uploaded and make sure they are working properly.
+6. Check if the images are uploaded and make sure they are working properly.